Hadiskhabis/pml-playground/stylesheets/README.md

 The tests system in this directory is designed to allow contributors to add new stylesheets or test documents without having to tweak the main `Rakefile`.

-The `Rakefile` is driven rules based on pattern-matching naming conventions, so as long as you abide to the following descriptions you can add new assets to this directory and they will be immediately automated.
+The `Rakefile` is driven by rules based on pattern-matching naming conventions, so as long as you abide to the following descriptions you can add new assets to this directory and they will be immediately automated.

 ## Stylesheet Folders

-Every folder with a name starting in `css__` contains a different stylesheet to be testes.
+Every folder with a name starting in `css__` contains a different set of stylesheets (one or more) to be tested.
+All `*.css` files found within a stylesheet folder will be used when building the test HTML documents — i.e. having separate CSS files it's just a matter of convenience.
-The stylesheets are build from Sass, and each folder _**must**_ contain two Sass main sources named:

-- `pml-default.scss`
+You are not meant to create any `*.css` files directly: instead work on the Sass sources (`*.scss`), and let Rake create each CSS stylesheet automatically from it.

+> **WARNING!** — All `*.css` files within this directory will be automatically deleted (and _lost_) when the project is clobbered (i.e. `rake clobber`).

+Sass sources can be arbitrarily named, and their filename will determine the name of the final CSS stylesheet since the two will only differ in their file extension:

-- `pml-print-default.scss`
+- `<filename>.scss` &rarr; `<filename>.css`

-You can add as many Sass modules (`_*.scss`) as needed within each stylesheet folder, and you may organize your Sass modules into subfolders too (`**/_*.scss`).
+You can add to each stylesheet directory as many Sass modules (`_*.scss`) as you like, and even organize them into subfolders.
+Rake will track changes to any Sass modules, along with Sass sources, and whenever a module has changed it will rebuild the entire stylesheet directory.

-When rake detects changes to the Sass sources or their modules, it will automatically (re)compiler them to CSS (in the `css/` subfolder, which is where the HTML docs will be looking for them).

 The [`/css__default/`][css__default/] folder is a special case, since its Sass sources simply import the default PML stylesheets found in the root folder of the stylesheets project:

 - [`pml-default.css`][pml-default.css]
 - [`pml-print-default.css`][pml-print-default.css]

-It's intended for comparison with other custom CSS files.
+Currently, it's just intended for study and comparison with other custom CSS files.

 ## Test Documents

-Any `*.pml` document inside the [`/src-docs/`][src-docs/] folder will be converted to HTML and copied to each and every `css__*/` stylesheet folder (the HTML file only, without the default generated CSS files), so that each stylesheet can be tested using the same documents.
+Any `*.pml` document inside the [`/src-docs/`][src-docs/] folder will be converted to HTML into each and every `css__*/` stylesheet folder using the CSS files found within the latter, so that each stylesheet can be tested using the same documents.

+> **NOTE** — The generated HTML documents won't use the CSS files generated from Sass directly, but instead link to a copy which PMLC creates within the `css/` subfolder (See [Issue #93]).
+> For this reason, whenever the Sass sources are modified, all the HTML sample documents need to be rebuild too.
+> Rake automatically takes care of all this, so this note is just a warning in case you're planning to manually build the stylesheets via Sass.

-Rake will track any changes to the test documents sources, along with their assets (in [`/_shared/`][_shared/]) and update any files as required.
+Rake will track any changes to the test documents sources, along with their assets (in [`/_shared/`][_shared/]) and update any file tasks as required.

 Test documents should be created as a single `.pml` source file, and any required dependencies should be added to the [`/_shared/`][_shared/] directory instead, so that Rake can track their changes — assets include reusable PML file snippets, images, JavaScript, etc.
 Any files within the [`/_shared/`][_shared/] directory tree (i.e. sub-folders included) will be considered by Rake as requirements (dependencies) of the PML test documents, with the exception of Markdown files (`.md`) which will be ignored.